Do you ever feel like you’re in a writing slump?

 You can’t find a project worth committing to, or you have so many ideas, you can’t choose just one.
 You fill your notebooks and journals, but you can’t find a sense of purpose in what you’re doing.
 Maybe you spend a lot of time thinking about writing but can’t find the time to actually write.

 Sometimes, the best plan is to make a plan.
 Instead of writing in circles or fretting about your projects (or lack thereof), stop and think about what you want to achieve or explore with your writing.
-Make a list of creative writing projects that you can sink your teeth into and then choose one and see it through to the end.
+Make a list of creative writing projects that you can sink your teeth into, and then choose one and see it through to the end.
 You’ll come out of it with a sense of accomplishment and purpose.

 Ideas for Creative Writing Projects

 Below is a list of ideas for creative writing projects.
-This list is meant to inspire you to think about your personal goals as a writer so you can make solid decisions about what to focus on in the near future.
+This list is meant to inspire you to think about your personal goals as a writer so you can make sound decisions about what to focus on in the near future.

 - Start a blog.
 Give yourself a public space in which to write, put your voice out there, and stick to a regular writing schedule.